The pivot: How failing Seattle restaurants survive — and thrive

 Current concept not drawing the dining crowds?
 “Pivot” is the new verb in the industry.
 Here’s how some local chefs are changing it up (or, in some cases, down).

 Una Kim’s restaurant served oysters on the half-shell and a mean cioppino.
 She gave it a flight-of-fancy name: The Faerie Queene, after an unfinished epic by Elizabethan poet Edmund Spenser.
 The funny-shaped, airy little room — equipped with a bit of Pioneer Square’s characteristic exposed brick — along with her thoughtful, delicious food made the place a total charmer.
-She earned critical praise (from me), copiousonline love (“If I could give it 6 stars I would”), and a loyal group of regulars.
+She earned critical praise (from me), copious online love (“If I could give it 6 stars I would”), and a loyal group of regulars.

 But a year and half in, Kim says, “On every level … it just wasn’t sustainable.”
 She wanted to serve “fresh, affordable and local” seafood, but the environmental state of Puget Sound worried her, and the cost equation wasn’t penciling out.
 With Seattle’s shortage of kitchen workers, she had trouble finding staff who could execute her more complicated dishes.